-Public utilities in Virginia and North Carolina need new, lower-cost supplies of natural gas to generate cleaner electricity, heat the homes of a growing population and power new industries like manufacturing.
-The pipelines serving our region are fully tapped and unable to keep up with consumer demand.
-Businesses are having their service shut off on the coldest winter days and new industries are being turned away because the region’s pipeline infrastructure is too constrained.
+Public utilities in Virginia and North Carolina need new, lower-cost supplies of natural gas to generate cleaner electricity, heat the homes of a growing population and power new industry.
+The ACP will meet this need.

-The 600-mile underground Atlantic Coast Pipeline will originate in West Virginia, travel through Virginia with a lateral extending to Chesapeake, VA, and then continue south into eastern North Carolina, ending in Robeson County.
+The 600-mile underground Atlantic Coast Pipeline will originate in Harrison County, West Virginia, travel through Virginia with a lateral extending to Chesapeake, Va., and then continue south into eastern North Carolina, ending in Robeson County.
 It is being built with the highest environmental standards and under the most regulatory scrutiny of any infrastructure project in the region’s history.

-The Atlantic Coast Pipeline will transport American energy to millions of consumers in Virginia and North Carolina.
-The ACP's customers are five of the largest public utilities in the region are ACP customers waiting for additional supply: Dominion Energy, Duke Energy, Piedmont Natural Gas, Virginia Natural Gas and Public Service Company of North Carolina.
+The Atlantic Coast Pipeline will transport domestic energy to millions of consumers in Virginia and North Carolina.
+Six of the largest public utilities in the region are ACP customers waiting for additional supply: Dominion Energy, Duke Energy, Piedmont Natural Gas, Virginia Natural Gas, Dominion Energy North Carolina and Columbia Gas.
 Together, these public utilities provide home heating, electricity and industrial power to millions of homes, businesses, schools and hospitals across Virginia and North Carolina.

 The ACP is being developed by two leading U.S. energy companies, both with a strong commitment to sustainability and clean energy: Dominion Energy and Duke Energy.
 Combined, these companies have centuries of experience providing reliable electric and natural gas service to millions of customers in the region.
 As the leading percentage owner of the project, Dominion Energy will be responsible for constructing and safely operating the pipeline.